zoxpx/pxdocs/README.md

 You can then serve the `public` folder as the static build of the site.

+## editing content

+Each page is written in [Markdown](https://daringfireball.net/projects/markdown/syntax) and uses [front-matter](https://gohugo.io/content-management/front-matter/) in YAML format to describe the page.

+The important fields in the front-matter are as follow:

+ * `title` - the name of the page and the name that will appear on the menu
+ * `weight` - what order the page will appear in the menu and previous & next links within sections

 #### sections

 The menu on the left hand side is build from the `section` pages.
 A section is created by making `_index.md` file within a folder.

 You can make sections within sections by placing folders with `_index.md` files recursively in a folder tree - the menu will render the sections into the same tree represented by the folders.

-#### single content page

-Each page is written in Markdown and uses [front-matter](https://gohugo.io/content-management/front-matter/) in YAML format to describe the page.

-The important fields in the front-matter are as follow:

- * `title` - the name of the page and the name that will appear on the menu
- * `weight` - what order the page will appear in the menu and previous & next links within sections

 #### reusing content